Life Care Center of Kirkland, the epicenter of Seattle-area coronavirus outbreak, faces $611,000 fine for jeopardy to patients

 The “immediate jeopardy” findings are the most serious cited by CMS.

-Public health officials confirmed through test results at the end of February that COVID-19 was sickening residents at Life Care, which remains the single deadliest outbreak of the disease in the United States.
+Public health officials confirmed through test results at the end of February that COVID-19 was sickening residents at Life Care.